 We are proud to have a list of preferred hotels of the festival.
 Each hotel offers discounted rates for festival patrons.
 Please visit our hotel accomodations page to book your reservation or call us at 1-800-HOT-AIR-9.

 The festival offers the convenience of 80 plus acres of on-site parking.

 Coolers, bottles and food are not permitted on the festival grounds for safety reasons.
-The festival provides an assortment of unique foods at our concessionaire stands and in the QuickChek tent.
+The festival provides an assortment of unique foods at our concessionaire stands.

 Only service animals (defined below) are allowed on festival grounds.
 If your pet is not a service animal, please make arrangements to leave your beloved pets at home during your trip to the festival.

 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

 This definition does not affect or limit the broader definition of “assistance animal” under the Fair Housing Act or the broader definition of “service animal” under the Air Carrier Access Act.

 Some State and local laws also define service animal more broadly than the ADA does.
 Information about such laws can be obtained from the State attorney general’s office.